 Determine Size & Positioning

-The size and positioning of cabinet hardware can also make a big different in the appearance of your kitchen.
-You will need to balance proportions of hardware with aesthetic and functionality when deciding on the size and shape of a pull or knob for your cabinets.
+The size and positioning of cabinet hardware can also make a big difference in the appearance of your kitchen.
+You will need to balance the proportions of hardware with aesthetics and functionality when deciding on the size and shape of a pull or knob for your cabinets.
 Large cabinets and drawers require larger hardware in order to function properly and open smoothly, while smaller knobs or pulls are more appropriate for a small drawer or cabinet.

 Hardware Type: Pulls Vs. Knobs

 When deciding on the type of hardware to purchase and install in your kitchen, consider the benefits of knobs versus pulls for your cabinets and drawers.
 While it may seem like a small detail in the overall scheme of things, the details really matter for creating a well-designed kitchen!
 The choice of hardware will affect the look of your kitchen, in addition to the money you spend and the wear and tear your kitchen takes.

 Larger pulls are needed for larger cabinets and longer drawers, while smaller knobs are perfect for small drawers or drawers close together.
 Additionally, you may want to consider cup pulls for the drawers in your kitchen to add a unique charm to your kitchen.
 Knobs tend to be less expensive than pulls and are easy from a design perspective since they are smaller and take up less space on the cabinet.

 Pulls are generally more expensive than knobs because they are larger and have more material.
 Pulls may be slightly pricier; however, that is not always the case as will depend on the hardware’s size and material.
 The best way to determine the cost and way that hardware fits into your remodeling budget is to get an estimate and determine which product is a better fit.